-Crowe Valley Conservation Authority

-Low Water (Drought) Response Purpose and Objectives
+Appendix A Crowe Valley Conservation Authority Low Water (Drought) Response Purpose and Objectives

 This program recognizes that water management needs to be approached in a coordinated manner at both the provincial and local level.
 The provincial role is to provide overall direction through policies and guidelines, central information storage and analysis and emergency support.
-At the local level, the Crowe Valley Conservation Authority (CVCA) is responsible for monitoring levels, information collection and program delivery to support the Crowe Valley Watershed Water Response Team (WRT), which comprised of a number of representatives from various sectors in the Crowe Valley watershed.
+At the local level, the Crowe Valley Conservation Authority (CVCA) is responsible for monitoring levels, information collection and program delivery to support the Crowe Valley Watershed Water Response Team (WRT), which is comprised of the CVCA Board Members and additional representatives from various sectors in the Crowe Valley watershed.